Class OLS

 - a symbolic description of the model to be fitted.data

 - the data frame of the explanatory and response variables.
-NO NEED to include a constant column of 1s for bias.params
+NO NEED to include a constant column of 1s for bias.options

 - the hyperparameters.- Returns: